+The General Meeting of Shareholders is the highest authority in decision-making.
 The rights, tasks and responsibilities of the management authorities of ProCredit Bank are stipulated in the charter, final amendments to which are approved by the General Meeting of Shareholders on November 12, 2021.